 - 18.0 The delivery of alcohol has the potential of contributing to alcohol related harm if not carried out in a responsible manner.
 Accordingly, in order to promote the licensing objectives, the Board considers it appropriate to regulate the delivery of alcohol.
 Premises are only permitted to deliver alcohol purchased by customers if delivery is an activity listed on a premises' operating plan.
 In addition, delivery of alcohol is only permitted during the off-sales hours listed on a premises' operating plan as made clear by the local condition.
 It should however be noted that, regardless of the off-sales hours, it is also an offence to deliver alcohol between the hours of midnight and 6am. - 18.1 Appendix 3 provides the local conditions that will likely be attached to premises applying to include delivery to the operating plan.
 There is a rebuttable presumption that these conditions will be added however it is open to an applicant to demonstrate to the Board why local conditions should be disapplied. - 18.2 It is also the practice of the Board to consider the nature of the premises.
-Depending on the nature and/or activity of a premises, the Board may consider adding a restriction that only permits the delivery of alcohol to accompany food.
-This is particularly the case if the premises is a café, restaurant or take-away.
+If a premises is a café, restaurant or take-away, then the Board may consider adding a restriction that only permits the delivery of alcohol to accompany food.